• About

 AIM Team 23 February, 2021

-What Parent Group Treasurers Must Do After The Election
+What Booster Club, PTA, & PTO Treasurers Must Do After the Election

-As a newly elected PTA, Booster Club, or PTO treasurer your first duty is creating a smooth transition between the old treasurer and yourself.
-Step one is reviewing and familiarizing yourself with your group’s bylaws, specifically the sections about handling your group’s funds and treasurer responsibilities.
+As a newly elected PTA, Booster Club, or PTO treasurer, your first duty is to create a smooth transition between the old treasurer and yourself.
+Step one is to review and familiarize yourself with your group’s bylaws, specifically the sections on handling your group’s funds and the treasurer’s responsibilities.
 Keep a notepad handy in case you develop questions or need clarification on the bylaws.
-As a fresh set of eyes you may find bylaw sections that need revision.
+As a fresh set of eyes, you may find bylaw sections that need revision.

 Learn More About Reviewing and Revising Your Group’s Bylaws